-In the ASHRAE Handbook there are three engineered control strategies described for room pressurisation and directional airflow.
-Two of these control strategies – direct room pressure and volumetric flow tracking apply to hospitals and are described below.
-Both control methods measure airflow to validate performance of containment.
+In ASHRAE’s Handbook there are three (3) engineered control strategies described for hospital pressurisation.
+Two of these strategies – direct room pressure and volumetric flow tracking are discussed below.

 This method measures the pressure differential across the room envelope and adjusts the amount of supply or exhaust flow in the room to maintain the required room differential pressure.
 The challenges for this method include: